 Seasoned Legal Advocacy

 At Holliday Karatinos Law Firm, PLLC, our Spring Hill premises liability attorneys are prepared to help you if you were injured by a defective property condition.
 We are seasoned courtroom advocates who can effectively assert your legal rights in a premises liability case.
 Our lawyers provide each client with individualized representation, and we can aggressively pursue your right to fair compensation.
 We serve clients throughout Hillsborough, Hernando, and Citrus Counties.
-Call us today at (866) 597-0009, or you can reach us online to schedule a free initial consultation at no cost.
+Call us today or reach us online to schedule a free initial consultation at no cost.